AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 - How many signatures are required?
 - Does the need to execute the transaction objects create too much of a burden on validators?
 - If we cannot execute the transaction objects, how does the rest of the system work?
+- How do costs of signature verification change with the sequencer selection process?

 ## The Proven Chain